 The center of Vatopedi resembles a small Mediterranean village, with an exception that it is hidden behind the walls.
 Pilgrims stand around the vast paved piazza, checking their mobile phones, some talking to each other.
 Monks are finishing their daily chores.

 The cycle of life turns daily here.
 And nothing really changes!
 Besides the Mount Athos visitors.

 Invisible monks and invisible pilgrims

 During my 4-day visit of Mount Athos monasteries, no monk approached me (besides the one who welcomed me with a stick).
 Out of dozens and dozens of monks in both monasteries, none of them showed any curiosity towards the only visitor who didn’t pray and didn’t kiss the icons.

 I felt alone.
 Maybe that is the whole idea?
-Perhaps Mount Athos is the place to get together, to experience the solitude?
+Perhaps Mount Athos is the place to get together in order to experience the solitude?
 With everyone else, equally alone?

-A dozen of monks left the monasteries and, while wandering around the Holy Mountain, received the gift of becoming invisible.
+A dozen monks left the monasteries and, while wandering around the Holy Mountain, received the gift of becoming invisible.
 These naked hermits will perform the last Liturgy before the second arrival of Christ